 Start: Boise, Idaho

-We flew into Boise late in the evening and didn’t have time to explore it the first day.
+We flew into Boise late in the evening and didn’t have time to explore it during our first day here.
 For those who make it to the capital of Idaho early in the morning and are not ready to embark on a long journey to the national park until the next day, here are a few places you want to explore.

 Rent a Car

 Whether you start your road trip to Yellowstone by exploring Boise first or use the city only as a place to fly into, you need a car.
-The most convenient place to rent a vehicle is the Boise Airport.
-The place includes a good number of car rental companies such as Hertz, Alamo, Enterprise, Avis, Budget, Dollar, National, Thrifty and ample vehicles to choose from.
+The most convenient place to rent a vehicle is Boise Airport.
+The place includes a good number of car rental companies, such as Hertz, Alamo, Enterprise, Avis, Budget, Dollar, National, Thrifty, and ample vehicles to choose from.

 Where to Stay in Boise

-The area near the Boise Airport has many hotels and lodges ranging from budget-friendly accommodations to luxury hotels.
-As we didn’t rent our car until the next morning, we opted for Super 8 by Wyndham Boise, located less than 10-minute walk from the airport.
+The area near Boise Airport has many hotels and lodges, ranging from budget-friendly accommodations to luxury hotels.
+As we didn’t rent our car until the next morning, we opted for Super 8 by Wyndham Boise, located less than a 10-minute walk from the airport.
 You can pick whatever suits your budget.
 To start you off, consider the following options.